Fayette Historic State Park - Garden, Michigan - Fall Colors

 While seeing the northern lights is one of the most beloved fall things to do in the Upper Peninsula, it’s not the only time when you can see them.
 August through April offers plenty of chances, although October, November, March, and April have the best opportunities.

-How many falls are in the Upper Peninsula of Michigan?
+How Many Waterfalls are in the Upper Peninsula of Michigan?

 It’s estimated there are more than 300 waterfalls in the Upper Peninsula.
 They range in size from a couple of feet to vertical drops of almost 50 feet.
 Spring is one of the best times to see the falls.